 While a small amount of cyberloafing can help blow off some steam between projects, excessive non-work web browsing can turn a stint of cyberloafing into full-on time theft.

 How to manage cyberloafing and technology distractions in the workplace:

 The key is to strike a balance between non-work internet use and the employer’s need for their employees to be productive in the workplace.
 Generally employees are given the opportunity to manage their own productivity and they are trusted to use the internet appropriately, however in some cases the internet becomes a serious productivity block.

-Emails and instant messages from team chat platforms such as Slack and Microsoft Teams can be incredibly distracting if employees give into the temptation to respond to them instantly.
+Emails and instant messages from team chat platforms such as Slack and Microsoft Teams can be significant technology distractions in the workplace if employees give into the temptation to respond to them instantly.
 An inflated sense of urgency to answer emails and instant messages is known as telepressure and it can be a major productivity killer if not addressed.

 How to manage telepressure:

 Telepressure is incredibly common in the workplace.
 One in four respondents in a ReportLinker survey said they feel pressure to answer IMs right away, even if they are currently engaged in more important tasks.

 This constant context switching can cost as much as 40 percent of a worker’s productivity according to research from the American Psychology Association.
 By reducing the sense of urgency around emails and instant messages your employees can focus their efforts on the tasks that truly matter rather than being caught up in these technology distractions in the workplace.

 Earlier I mentioned how cyberloafing and telepressure contribute to decreased productivity in the workplace.
 Smartphones take the worst of both of those distractions and place them into the pockets of your employees.
 A constant stream of notifications on an employee’s cell phone can tempt them to ditch work in favor of making plans for the weekend, chatting with their friends, and playing video games.